TCP half-open

 The term half-open refers to TCP connections whose state is out of synchronization between the two communicating hosts, possibly due to a crash of one side.
 A connection which is in the process of being established is also known as embryonic connection.
-The lack of synchronization could be due to malicious intent.
+The lack of synchronization could be due to a SYN flood, which is a type of denial-of-service attack.

 RFC 793

-According to RFC 793, a TCP connection is referred to as half-open when the host at one end of that TCP connection has crashed, or has otherwise removed the socket without notifying the other end.
+A TCP connection is referred to as half-open when the host at one end of that TCP connection has crashed, or has otherwise removed the socket without notifying the other end.

 If the remaining end is idle, the connection may remain in the half-open state for unbounded periods of time.

-Stateful Firewall Timeout
+Stateful firewall timeout

 Another circumstance that can lead to half-open connections is if a stateful firewall times out a connection that is idle for too long.
 In this case, the firewall clears its internal state, and if either side of the connection sends a packet, the firewall will drop the packet.
 This will often result in a half-open connection as the two sides of the connection can end up with inconsistent connection states.